-With KOMOREN-GUIDE you are on your way to the islands
+With COMOROS-GUIDE you are on your way to the islands

 Grande Comore, home to the capital Moroni, is the most diverse and perhaps the most travel-friendly of the Comoran Islands.
 Moroni is alive.
 The medina (old town) is reminiscent of so many others in Africa and the Middle East, although somewhat “disheveled”: beautiful carved doors, small winding alleys and minarets that tower through the skyline.
 The harbour fills and empties with the tides and the air is fragrant with the blossoms of the frangipani trees and bougainvilleas.